 - CCFC have a responsibility to fully support anyone who in good faith reports their concerns that a child or adult at risk is, or may be, being abused or mistreated.

-The following policies are updated and reviewed on a regular basis:
+The following policies are updated and endorsed by the Board on an annual basis:

-Additional policies are made available to all staff and volunteers as part of our safe recruitment procedures.
+Additional policies are made available to all staff and volunteers as part of our safer recruitment procedures.

 If you have a Safeguarding issue please contact firstname.lastname@example.org or call/text 07742 875 848